Go to JKU Homepage

 Recycling

 Research in "Plastics Recycling" focuses on the circular economy for plastics and polymers.
 While we only cover specific topics in the area of chemical recycling and dissolution, we focus on mechanical recycling as part of the entire process chain, conducting research on the pre-treatment of plastic waste, the conversion of plastic waste into recyclate granulate, the quality control of process steps and material states, and the post-treatment of recyclate granulate.
-In addition, our research includes the digitalization and digital transformation of all process steps and the linking of offline and inline data.
+In addition, our research includes digitalization and digital transformation of all of the process steps, as well as linking offline and online data.

 Digitization